Preventing Pain While Raking Leaves

 With the right tools, you’ll breeze through your yard cleanup with plenty of time leftover for a celebratory cider!

-Many hands make light work, so if you have the means, ask some friends or family to give you an assist.
+Many hands make light work, so if you have the means, ask some friends or family to give you a helping hand.
 Even one extra rake on the job will cut your work in half.
 Less work means less strain on your body which means less of a chance you’ll injure yourself.

 You may feel a sense of pride and accomplishment by raking your entire yard all by yourself, and rightfully so.
-But you’re also much more likely to feel an aching pain in your back when you’re done.
+But you’re also much more likely to feel back pain when you’re done.
 Do yourself a favor and get some help the next time you need to give your yard the ol’ fall cleaning.

 Since you can’t avoid it, you might as well take a few extra moments to make sure you’re doing it right.
 That way, you can go inside when you’re done and enjoy a delicious cup of hot coffee or cocoa.